The Inuvik Tuktoyaktuk Highway (ITH) is a new, 138 kilometre highway from Inuvik to Tuktoyakuk.

 The ITH officially opened to the public on November 15, 2017.

-The opening, which involves opening ceremonies in Inuvik and Tuktoyaktuk and a ribbon cutting on the highway, was attended by:
+The opening, which involved ceremonies in Inuvik and Tuktoyaktuk and a ribbon cutting on the highway, was attended by:

 - Her Excellency the Right Honourable Julie Payette, Governor General of Canada;